 When do we experience mum guilt?

-So we do everything we believe is best for our child, but we most likely will be judged for our choices by others, and this can make us question ourselves.
+So we do everything we believe is best for our child, but we most likely will be judged for our choices by others, making us question ourselves.
 Did we make the best decision for our child?
-Especially becoming a new mum can be extremely overwhelming period, definitely difficult enough without being judged by others.
+Becoming a new mum can be too overwhelming, definitely tricky enough without being judged by others.
 The changes you are going through becoming a new mum can trigger feelings such as guilt easily.

 How not to feel guilty about everything?

 Going through the transition of becoming a mum, is kind of go through an identity crisis.
 When becoming a new mum, pretty much all aspects of your life will be reprioritised.
 This can be a difficult period, and feeling guilt is not going to help us.
 What may help is being flexible and letting go of the expectations you previously had.
 Let them go and don’t try to fulfil what is unrealistic in your current circumstances.
 Adjust your plan and let go.